stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Requests.md

 When sending a request to the server at "https://elm-lang.org/api/random-quotes", the response is a quote plus some information encoded in a JSON object.
-We therefore first need to decode the JSON object in question and store its content in a record type:
+We therefore first need to decode the JSON object in question and store its content in a record type.
+Interface `FromJSON` from the *json-simple* library is used for decoding JSON objects.
+It can be derived automatically via elaborator reflection for regular data types (if you are more interested in this topic, the [elab-util](https://github.com/stefan-hoeck/idris2-elab-util) library comes with its own lengthy tutorial).

 ```idris
 public export